pctexican/Fibonacci-Webservice/README.md

       * scale out number of web servers?
 4) High availability-
 5) Monitoring / Alerting in case web service is unavailable
+6) Dependencies
+      * Python- future upgrades
+      * Combined with other web services?
 ```